GlaszArt

 White-breasted Nuthatch Call & Song

 Male white-breasted nuthatches sing in late winter and spring.
-This consists of series of low rapid, nasal, fairly low-pitched identical notes of whi, whi, whi, whi, whi whi or who, who, who, who that last two to three seconds.
+This consists of a series of low rapid, nasal, fairly low-pitched identical notes of whi, whi, whi, whi, whi whi or who, who, who, who that last two to three seconds.
 These are made up of a half-dozen to a dozen nearly identical notes.
 Males sing these songs at two rates, with the faster version packing in twice as many notes in the same amount of time.
 The fast version is believed to be the main song used for attracting a mate.

 White-breasted Nuthatch Habitat